Using the FOX High Pressure Pump BUY

 the right fork leg.

-NOTE: To remove the aircap on a TALAS fork more easily,
+It is much easier to remove the aircap on a TALAS fork by

-hold the lever with one hand while unthreading the aircap with the other.
+holding the lever with one hand and turning the aircap with the other.

 - Connect the pump by threading the chuck onto the